fpruitt22/-StockMarket/README.md

 # <p align="center">📈 Stock Market from 0 to 2023 💸 </p>
 # <p align="center">![Pic](StockMarket.jpg)</p>

-- **Business Request:** Provide the business with data on the American stock market.
+**Business Request:** Provide the business with data on the American stock market.
 (NASDAQ & Dow Jones)

-- **Requested Outcome:** Historical data of the US Stock Market from the start of each market till 2023.
-Include my stock data from ETrade and Fidelity (Bonus pts.).
+**Requested Outcome:** Historical data of the US Stock Market from the start of each market till 2023.
+Include my stock data from ETrade and Fidelity (Bonus pts.)
 - <p> A1 | Create a Tableau of this data set with the same title</p>
 <p align="Left">Comparison of personal stock data vs. stock market (Graph of overall trend)</p>
 <p align="Left">Top stock in each market category